 How old are camp staff?
 What are their qualifications?

-All staff must be 18 years old or more, but typically average between 21-27 years old.
-At least one (1) year of childcare or youth experience is required for all staff.
+All staff must be at least 18 years old and have a minimum of one (1) year of childcare or youth experience.

 Should medication be sent to camp?
 Who will make sure students receive it?